Free Guide To The Best Fine Motor Activities for Children

 12. Finger to thumb

 Original: With both hands in the air, take your thumb and touch your pointer finger as if you were making the ok sign.
-Then touch thumb to middle finger, thumb to ring finger and then thumb to pinky.
-Pause and then move from pinky, to ring, to middle, to pointer.
+Then touch thumb to middle finger, thumb to ring finger, and then thumb to pinky.
+Pause and then move from pinky to ring to middle to pointer.
 Try this 10 times.

-With your right hand in the air, take your thumb and touch your pointer finger as if you were making the ok sign.
-Then touch thumb to middle finger, thumb to ring finger and then thumb to pinky.
+Modified: With your right hand in the air, take your thumb and touch your pointer finger as if you were making the ok sign.
+Then touch thumb to middle finger, thumb to ring finger, and then thumb to pinky.
 Then try the same thing with your left hand.
 Try this 10 times with each hand.

 Simplified: With your right hand in the air, make the ok sign with your thumb touching your pointer finger and hold for a count of 10.
 Then repeat this position with your left hand and hold for a count of 10.

-13. Finger mirroring
+13. Finger roll

 Original: With both hands on the ground, simultaneously lift your pinky on your right hand and your thumb on your left hand.
 Then lift your ring finger on your right hand and pointer on your left hand, then both middle fingers.
-Then lift your pointer on your right hand, your ring finger on your left hand, your thumb on your right hand, and your pinky on your left hand.
-Repeat the same sequence starting with the opposite hand.
+Then lift your pointer finger on your right hand, your ring finger on your left hand, your thumb on your right hand, and your pinky on your left hand.
+Repeat the same sequence, starting with the opposite hand.

-Simplified: The adult stands behind the child who has both hands on the table.
+Simplified: The adult stands behind the child, who has both hands on the table.
 The adult then taps the thumb of the right finger and waits for the child to lift the thumb, then taps the pinky on the left hand and waits for the child to lift, then the pointer on the right hand, ring on the left, middle on right hand middle on the left hand, ring finger on right, the pointer on the left, then thumb on right and pinky on the left.

-14. Clap
+15. Clap

 Original: With your hands together, clap your hands in a circle clockwise in front of you, and then counterclockwise.